The Upper Limit Problem: Are You Sabotaging Your Own Success and Happiness?

 - Your friends and family don’t have this.
 Why would you deserve more than them?
 Who do you think you are?

 - Your friends and family don’t have what you have.
 What if they start to think you’re a conceited jerk and don’t want you around anymore?

 - This relationship can’t be real; it’s not possible to be this happy or with someone that loves me this much.
 When’s the other shoe going to drop?

 - What if you can’t keep up this level of success?
 You probably can’t and you’ll just lose it all eventually anyway, so why try?

 Why the upper limit problem happens:

 All of these ideas can leave you actually more afraid of success than you might have been of failure.
 This might sound crazy at first – everyone wants success, don’t they?
-But if you’re not used to a new, greater level of success, then you fall prey to the classic fear-of-the-unknown problem.
-The new success is uncharted territory, and uncharted territory is usually scary.
+But if you’re not used to a new, greater level of success and/or happiness, then you fall prey to the classic fear-of-the-unknown problem.
+The new success and happiness is uncharted territory, and uncharted territory is usually scary.